Does human speech follow Benford's Law?: Introduction

 While scientists have shown empirically that many naturally-occurring data sets follow Benford’s law, to the best of our knowledge, none have analyzed whether human speech follows this phenomenon.
 The source-filter paradigm models speech as the output of a series of linear time-invariant filters [8].
-In the frequency domain, this corresponds to the product of multiple spectra, the same conditions that tend to produce datasets that adhere to Benford's Law [1]; therefore, this observation leads to the hypothesis that speech spectra also follow Benford's Law.
-In this paper, we evaluate the speech spectra of the several hundreds speakers from a phonemically-balanced database to determine whether the leading digit follows the distribution in Eqn.
+In the frequency domain, this corresponds to the product of multiple spectra, the same conditions that tend to produce datasets that adhere to Benford's Law [1].
+Therefore, this observation leads to the hypothesis that speech magnitude spectra will also follow Benford's Law.
+In this paper, we analyze the speech magnitude spectra of several hundreds speakers from a phonemically-balanced corpus to determine whether the leading digit follows the distribution in Eqn.
 (1); we use the results of this analysis to propose a new representation for speech.
-The principal contributions of this work are as follows: \begin{itemize} \item We demonstrate empirically that human speech spectra follow Benford’s Law \item We propose a new set of speech features based on Benford’s Law which can be easily extracted from speech and provide empirical evidence that these features can reliably classify between human speech and synthetic speech \end{itemize}
+The principal contributions of this work are as follows: \begin{itemize} \item We demonstrate empirically that human speech spectra follow Benford’s Law on average, with some variability at the individual sample level \item We propose a new set of speech features based on Benford’s Law which can be easily extracted from speech and provide empirical evidence that these features can classify between human speech and synthetic speech \end{itemize}

-The remainder of this paper is organized as follows.
-First, we discuss the computational model used to determine whether human speech follows Benford's Law.
-Next, we propose a new set of features, dubbed the Benford similarity (BenS) features, that can be extracted with little computational burden to characterize the {\em Benfordness} of speech.
-In the results section, we confirm that speech follows Benford's Law and empirically demonstrate the utility of BenS features for classifying between human speech and synthetic speech.
-We end the paper with a discussion of why speech follows Benford's Law and other potential applications of the BenS features.